-Log rotation native to the host is configured for you automatically, so chatty logs won’t use up all of your disk space.
+Log rotation native to the host is configured for you automatically, so chatty logs don’t use up all of your disk space.
 Likewise, the “system prune” option allows you to ensure unused Docker resources such as old images are cleaned up automatically.
-The lifecycle of nodes is managed using auto-scaling groups or similar constructs, so that if a node enters an unhealthy state for unforeseen reasons, the node will be taken out of load balancer rotation and/or replaced automatically and all of its container tasks will be rescheduled.
+The lifecycle of nodes is managed using auto-scaling groups or similar constructs, so that if a node enters an unhealthy state for unforeseen reasons, the node is taken out of load balancer rotation and/or replaced automatically and all of its container tasks are rescheduled.

 These self-cleaning and self-healing properties are enabled by default and don’t need configuration, so you can breathe easier as the risk of downtime is reduced.

 Centralized logging is a critical component of many modern infrastructure stacks.
 To have these logs indexed and searchable proves invaluable for debugging application and system issues as they come up.
 Out of the box, Docker for Azure forwards logs from containers to a native cloud provider abstraction (a storage account in the created resource group).

 Next-generation Docker bug reporting tools

 One common pain point in open source issue reporting is effectively

 communicating the current state of your infrastructure and the issues you are